Trump looks to cement his architectural legacy as Democrats bristle

 Ballroom donations are being collected by the Trust for the National Mall, a charitable non-profit organization that partners with the National Park Service and fundraises for projects on the Mall and at the White House.

-A spokesperson for the Trust told CBS News that any funds raised are ultimately controlled by the White House and National Park Service.
-So far, it has received no foreign donations for the ballroom, the spokesperson said.
+A spokesperson for the Trust told CBS News the White House and National Park Service are responsible for construction and design.
+So far, the Trust has received no foreign donations for the ballroom, the spokesperson said.

 According to a pledge form obtained by CBS News, the Trust takes a 2.5% cut on each donation, a routine administrative fee in the fundraising world.
 The Trust stands to collect more than $6 million in fees on $250 million raised.
 The Trust spokesperson declined to offer specifics on the fee arrangement.